 Every eighth week is a review unit, but for all other weeks students will learn 20 to 25 words.
 This is a large amount of vocabulary!
 Note that many of the vocabulary words are taught in the Latin Primer series from the same publisher.
 In my opinion, Kraken Latin will work best for those who have used either that series or any other introductory Latin course since students will then already be familiar with much of the vocabulary.

 Over the course of Book One, students will learn all five conjugations of verbs (indicative mood, active and passive), all five of the noun declensions, and adjectives up through the third declension.
 Book Two quickly reviews then moves on to more sophisticated concepts such as additional usages of pronouns, nouns, adjectives, and adverbs; moods; and advanced work with verb tenses.
 In Book Two, students will work on translating lengthy passages from Scripture and other sources such as Caesar's Gallic Wars from Latin into English.

-Upon completion of both volumes of Kraken Latin, according to the author, “This will prepare students to enter into the Poetic or rhetoric stage of their Latin study, where they can work on translating Latin into polished English and appreciating the beauty and form of the original language” (p. viii).
-So it seems to me, based on this comment as well as the content of Book One, that after students complete Kraken Latin Book Two, they might well be ready for a third year Latin course at high school level.
+Upon completion of both volumes of Kraken Latin, according to the author, “This will prepare students to enter into the Poetic or rhetoric stage of their Latin study, where they can work on translating Latin into polished English and appreciating the beauty and form of the original language” (p. viii).Students should easily be ready for a third year Latin course at high school level.

 Kraken Latin should be great for students in junior high or high school who have already studied some Latin.
 It is likely to be a challenging course, even for those with previous background in Latin.
 Students beginning Kraken Latin without previous background will need to spend extra time mastering the vocabulary and basic concepts, perhaps moving more slowly through the beginning lessons until they have developed some confidence.